vtisbierek/Wiki_RESTfulAPI/README.md

 - PATCH specific articles (modify them)
 - DELETE specific articles

-The API is not live anywhere, but if you deploy as it is it should work fine.
+The API is not live anywhere, but if you deploy it as it is it should work fine.
 All you need to do is replace 'mongodb://127.0.0.1:27017/wikiDB' with your own MongoDB path in the cloud.